Introduction

 Camping area

 The camping area is set on a flat open space, bordered by a mountain on one side and a lake on the other, offering breathtaking views.
-Designated tent spots are available, but most of them are pre-set as they are rented year-round.
+Designated tent spots are available, but most are preset because they are rented year-round.

 The provided tents are The North Face Summit Series, seemingly designed for three people, making them quite spacious if you’re sharing with just one other person.